-GB Landscapes Ltd take the issue of your Personal Information seriously and would be grateful if you would take the time to read the following notice about our use of your Personal Information.
+GB Landscapes Ltd t/a GB Turf take the issue of your Personal Information seriously and would be grateful if you would take the time to read the following notice about our use of your Personal Information.

 Important information and who we are

 This privacy notice aims to give you information on how we collect and process your personal data through the use of our website and (in conjunction with any other websites we may publish from time to time, the “Website”).

 GB Landscapes Ltd is the controller of personal data collected and processed about Users, persons who sign up to our mailing list, individuals at our suppliers and partners, our employees and persons who have indicated that they wish to talk to us about our services or have otherwise requested further information about GB Landscapes Ltd(“Prospects”).

 Full name of legal entity: GB Landscapes Ltd

 Registered Address: GB Landscapes Ltd, 118 Murchison Avenue, Bexley, Kent, United Kingdom, DA5 3LL